 "The quality that we call beauty, however, must always grow from the realities of life."

-Following a tour of three Zen gardens in Kyoto, the guide provided an essay written by Jun'ichirō Tanizaki in 1933 titled, In Praise of Shadows.
-He contrasts the Japanese appreciation for the subtlety and transience of dimness and darkness and the beauty and mystery they evoke, with the Western preference for bright, harsh ambiance.
+Following a tour of three Zen gardens in Kyoto, the guide shared an essay written by Jun'ichirō Tanizaki in 1933, titled In Praise of Shadows.
+In it, he contrasts the Japanese appreciation for the subtlety and transience of dimness and darkness—and the beauty and mystery they evoke—with the Western preference for bright, harsh ambiance.

 "We delight in the mere sight of the delicate glow of fading rays clinging to the surface of a dusky wall, there to live out what little life remains to them.
 We never tire of the sight, for to us this pale glow and these dim shadows far surpass any ornament."

-His perspective ties closely to the Japanese concept of “Ma,” which describes the importance of negative space between objects or moments in time.
-It’s deeply embedded in Japanese art, architecture, language, and interactions.
-It’s the intentional interval that’s said to create balance and flow in life.
+His perspective ties closely to the Japanese concept of Ma, which describes the importance of negative space—between objects, or between moments in time.
+It’s a principle deeply embedded in Japanese art, architecture, language, and interaction.
+Ma is the intentional interval that creates balance and flow in life.

 These subtle, fleeting moments stay with you long after you leave.